Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data

-We focus on the third concern.
+We focus on this third concern.
 The core issue is this: \emph{we do not know the functional form of the relationship between reported scale values and the underlying latent variable}.
 Even if all respondents use the scale in approximately the same way, does a one-unit difference on the response scale represent the same magnitude of change in the latent variable across all parts of the scale?
 Or is this relationship non-linear, with differences between certain response categories representing larger gaps in the underlying construct than others?

+Although this issue applies to any construct measured with Likert scales, much of the methodological work focused on wellbeing.
+This is unsurprising: Economists have studied life satisfaction and happiness scales for over fifty years (e.g. \cite{easterlin1974does} or \cite{vanpraag1971welfare}).
+The modern study of wellbeing began in the 1990s, linking it to income, unemployment and macroeconomic conditions \citep{clark1994unhappiness, oswald1997happiness, blanchflower2004well}.
+Today, wellbeing scales inform government policy, as seen in the UK Treasury's 2021 \textit{Green Book} \citep{treasury2021}.

-Although this problem, of course, applies to any construct measured with Likert scales, much of the methodological work focused on wellbeing.
-Among the first to address this issue is \cite{ferrer2004important}, who showed that coefficients estimated from an ordered logit or probit regression are very similar to estimated based on OLS regressions.
+Within that literature, \cite{ferrer2004important} were among the first to address the linearity concern.
+They showed that coefficients estimated from an ordered logit or probit models are similar to those based on OLS regressions.
 Nevertheless, \cite{oswald2008curvature} highlighted how a potentially non-linear ``reporting function'' (i.e. the mapping from underlying states to survey responses) could distort estimates of non-linear effects, such as estimates of the curvature of the income-to-wellbeing relationship.
 That paper also provided some empirical evidence to suggest that the reporting function is close to linear.

-Focusing on signs of coefficient estimates, \cite{schroder2017revisiting} provided conditions under which single-covariate regression results can be sign-reversed when allowing for a non-linear reporting functions.
-They also showed that such sign reversal can indeed occur in practice; as did \cite{bloem2022how} who broadened the analysis to a broader broader class of non-linear functions.
+Focusing on coefficient signs, \cite{schroder2017revisiting} provided conditions under which single-covariate regression results can be sign-reversed when allowing for a non-linear reporting function.
+They also showed that such sign reversals can indeed occur in practice; as did \cite{bloem2022how} who broadened the analysis to a wider class of non-linear functions.